 Colin, our younger boys and I visited Mt.
 Hood last week.
 It's the first time I'd been back since I was a little girl, living on the mountain in our family gypsy wagon.
 What started as a plan to live there for a few weeks, as a part of a commune, turned into a long winter when the gypsy wagon became snowed in.

 We played with old toy trucks and spent lots of time together - my brother, sister, and I. And they doted on me because I was the baby.
-We snacked on raw cloves of garlic, because our mom believed it made us stronger and resistant to sickness.
+We ate raw cloves of garlic, because our mom believed it made us stronger and resistant to sickness.
 And we liked it.
-My sister bit the head off a snake when it came too close.
-Because she was a garlic eating super girl.
-And after that, we called her Poomba Buckwheat - just because it sounded so cool.
+And one time, my sister bit the head off a snake, probably because she was a garlic eating super girl.
+And sometime along the way, we began calling her Poomba Buckwheat - just because it sounded so cool.

 It was good to go back to the woods.